jussihyva/core/ptr_array/README.md

     is reached.
 -   Datatype agnostic.
 Contains only pointers to array members.
 -   Clear allocation and deallocation of the array structure.
-Only the constructor `parr_new` returns an array to help clarity.
+Only the constructor `parr` returns an array to help clarity.
 -   All other functions apart from the constructor work by passing all parameters (also the destination variable) by reference.
 -   Since most functions are not returning the array or a pointer the